Open Accessibility Menu

 On-field evaluation

 Any athlete suspected of having a concussion should be removed from participation immediately.
-After first aid is addressed, if necessary, a certified athletic trainer will conduct an assessment and compare it to the baseline test.
-A player with concussion-like symptoms should not be allowed to return to play on the day of the injury.
+After first aid is addressed, if necessary, a certified athletic trainer will conduct an assessment to compare to the baseline test.
+A player with concussion-like symptoms will not be allowed to return to play on the day of the injury.

 Clinical evaluation

-The athlete should be reassessed by the certified athletic trainer at Southeast Iowa Regional Medical Center 24 to 72 hours after the injury.
-The certified athletic trainer will provider instructions for follow-up care.
+The athlete is reassessed by the certified athletic trainer 24 to 72 hours after the injury to receive instructions for follow-up care.

 Returning to play

-The certified athletic trainer will provide guidelines for returning to play gradually.
+The certified athletic trainer provides guidelines for returning to play gradually.